 A great final touch is to also sprinkle some salt (larger flakes if you have them) over the squares to balance out the sweet flavor.

-One more thing, I recommended to cut the dessert when the chocolate is not super hard for a better sharp cut.
+One more thing, I recommended cutting the dessert when the chocolate is not super hard for a better sharp cut.
 Once cut though, feel free to eat straight from the fridge.
 The harder top chocolate layer will press a little on the softer caramel squeezing some out just a little, but the crunchy chocolate opposed to softer is actually even better for my taste.

 Vegan caramel slice storage

-Once the millionaire is cut, then store the squares in the fridge in an air-tight container for up to 5 days.
+Once the millionaire is cut, then store the squares in the fridge in an airtight container for up to 5 days.
 Eat cold straight from the fridge.

 You can also freeze the squares for up to 3 months.